dkoval/jsp2jspx-maven-plugin/README.md

 Jsp2Jspx Maven plugin handles the conversion of JSP pages to JSP documents, i.e. JSPs in well-formed XML syntax.
 Making JSP files XML-compliant opens plenty of possibilities for further processing.
 For instance, if you don’t like some XML document, you can change it with the help of XSL transformations.
-Indeed, one of the practical applications of this plugin is the automatic conversion of plain JSP pages to Facelets/JSF format, which can be relatively easy achieved in 2 steps:
+Indeed, one of the practical applications of this plugin is the automatic conversion of plain JSP pages to Facelets/JSF format, which is yet to be defined, can be relatively easy achieved in 2 steps:

 - let the jsp2jspx plugin handle JSP to JSPX conversion;
 - apply extra XSL transformation to get the desired structure of your Facelets/JSF pages.